jonathan-laurent/AlphaZero.jl/README.md

 ```

 **Note:** the latest version of AlphaZero.jl needs Julia version 1.6 or higher to run.
-For instructions on how to run the old v0.3 release, please see
+Instructions on how to install the old v0.3 release can be found
 [here](https://jonathan-laurent.github.io/AlphaZero.jl/v0.3/tutorial/connect_four/).

 <div>